25 Assessment For Learning Examples To Use With Your Students Today

 In Third Space Learning’s online one to one maths tutoring, pupils complete a warm up question at the start of the lesson.
-Tutors use pupils’ responses as a diagnostic assessment and adjust their approach accordingly.
-This ensures the session is personalised to the pupils’ learning needs and is focussed on the areas pupils need the most support.
+Tutors use this formative assessment to understand possible misconceptions or needs and adjust their approach accordingly.
+This means that time is used efficiently and ensures the session is personalised to the pupils’ learning needs.

 It’s important that teachers develop positive learning environments where pupils feel comfortable engaging in classroom assessment, answering questions and discussing their ideas in groups.
 This is because observation and questioning are the main methods here.
 For questioning to be beneficial, it needs to be strategic to enable teachers to identify and correct any misunderstandings or gaps in knowledge.